codestation/qcma/README.md

 * Basic metadata for videos (duration, dimensions, thumbnail).
 * Basic metadata for photos (dimensions, thumbnails).
 * Easy wireless pairing (show PIN to the user when a Vita is detected).
-* Ability to restart the connection if the Vita is reconnected (on test).
+* Ability to restart the connection if the Vita is reconnected.

 #### TODO:
-* Fix remaining bugs with thread synchronizations.
-* Remove wireless/usb switch and allow both to run.
-* Folder categories for music/videos.
+* Complete categories for music.
 * SQLite backend for database.
-* Fix wireless streaming for music/videos.
+* Fix streaming for music.

 ## Planned features
 * **Backup browser**: provide a human readable listing of the games saved on the